reactive/data-client/docs/core/guides/img-media.md

 ---

 <head>
-  <title>Using React Suspense with Images and other Media | Rest Hooks</title>
+  <title>Using React Suspense with Images and other Media | Reactive Data Client</title>
 </head>

 import PkgTabs from '@site/src/components/PkgTabs';
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-After setting up Rest Hooks for structured data fetching, you might want to incorporate some media fetches as well to take advantage of suspense and [concurrent mode support](https://resthooks.io/docs/guides/render-as-you-fetch).
+After setting up Reactive Data Client for structured data fetching, you might want to incorporate some media fetches as well to take advantage of suspense and [concurrent mode support](https://resthooks.io/docs/guides/render-as-you-fetch).

 ## Storing ArrayBuffer